SC-SGS/microtrafficsim/README.md

 Demonstrations and examples can be executed using `gradle`.
 All OpenStreetMap (OSM) files need to be in the OSM XML format, as, for example, provided by the [OpenStreetMap web interface](https://www.openstreetmap.org).
-A (somewhat) stable demonstration can be executed from the `tmp/tdw`-branch (see Main UI).
+A (somewhat) stable demonstration can be executed from the `master`-branch (see Main UI).

 #### Main UI
 The main UI provides an overview of the simulation.
 The scenario is currently